petsc/petsc/src/docs/sphinx_docs/developers/buildsystem.rst

 with compiled without position-independent code, e.g. using the ``-fPIC`` flag, but PETSc was built using the flag since it was intended for a shared library.
-This is sometimes hard to detect because many 32-bit systems silently proceeed, but most 64-bit systems fail in this case.
+This is sometimes hard to detect because many 32-bit systems silently proceed, but most 64-bit systems fail in this case.

-When test command lines are built up from options gleaned from many prior tests, it is imperative that the system keep track of which tests were responible for a given flag or a given decision in the configure process.
+When test command lines are built up from options gleaned from many prior tests, it is imperative that the system keep track of which tests were responsible for a given flag or a given decision in the configure process.
 This failure to preserve the chain of reasoning is not unique to configure, but is ubiquitous in software and hardware interfaces.
 When your Wifi receiver fails to connect to a hub, or your cable modem